-We opened in 1980, attracted to the area by the glimmerings of an arts district.
+We opened in 1980, attracted to the Short North by the glimmerings of an arts district.
 In the early years we carried our own work - Michael's paintings & Maria's candles, as well as the work of a few friends.
 Maria did all the store watching accompanied by store dogs Sadie & Toby (two very mellow Irish setters).
 These days Michael still paints (occasionally), Maria is doing more jewelry & lampworked glass beads.
 As the years went on we picked up more artists, from all over the country (& a small handful from Canada).
 Now we represent over 300 artists & artisans.

 Along the way we also had two boys, who were store kids for awhile, especially Eli (who, after working as a welder for a year, is now in his third year at CCAD).
-We are on our fourth store dog, a very mixed breed dog named Sisko, who likes to attract attention by sitting in the window.
+We are on our fourth store dog, a very mixed breed dog named Sisko, who liked to attract attention by sitting in the window.

 The Short North Garden District

 We have called the Short North home since before it was the Short North.
 A lot can happen in 40 years:

 In 2012 we relocated, moving from the intersection of Buttles & N. High to 1190 N. High Street, just south of 5th Avenue.
 This part of the Short North is called the Short North Garden District & we were excited to pioneer again!